stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/tenant.md

 ## Assign multiple users as tenant owner

-In the example above, Bill assigned the ownership of `bluesky` to `Anna's`.
-If another user, e.g. `Anthony` needs to administer `bluesky`, than Bill can assign the ownership of tenant to such users as well:
+In the example above, Bill assigned the ownership of `bluesky` to `Anna`.
+If another user, e.g. `Anthony` needs to administer `bluesky`, than Bill can assign the ownership of tenant to that user as well:

 ```yaml
 kubectl apply -f - << EOF